-- The existing tradeoff between short- and open-fault critical area. in the BEOL is conducive to the approach we propose.
-For currendesign methodologies and manufacturing processes, the probability of failure (POF) due to open defects of any given size is > 3: higher than the POF due to short defects of identical size [3]. - Previous methods that improve manufacturability or reliability to "decompaction" (see, e.g., [2]) will not be as useful in the forture due to heavy restrictions on allowed spacings and pitches nanometer-scale (≤100nm) processes.
+- Previous methods that improve manufacturability or reliability by "decompaction" (see, e.g., [2]) will not be as useful in the future due to heavy restrictions on allowed spacings and pitches in nanometer-scale (≤100 nm) processes.
 On the other hand, our approach would work well even with restricted spacings and pitches (but would require incremental detailed routing capability).
-In facting that introduction of interconnect redundance improves uniformity of routing resource utilization by formir. "functional fill" as opposed to the present "durnmy fill" methoologies. - Tree augmentation schemes have been previously proposed in il context of clock routing for delay and skew reduction [16] and cc. ical net routing for delay optimization [11].
-However, previous - gorithms do not work well in our context, since tree augmentatic for manufacturability and reliability improvement involves different tradeoffs than tree augmentation for delay or skew optimiz tion.
+In fact, it can be speculated that introduction of interconnect redundancy improves uniformity of routing resource utilization by forming "functional fill" as opposed to the present "dummy fill" methodologies. - Tree-augmentation schemes have been previously proposed in the context of clock routing for delay and skew reduction [21] and critical net routing for delay optimization [14].
+However, previous algorithms do not work well in our context, since tree augmentation for manufacturability and reliability improvement involves different tradeoffs than tree augmentation for delay or skew optimization.